-The other side to this double-edged sword is that we might forget to eat whole, leafy vegetables.
-The principle ‘the whole is greater than the sum of its parts’ may be a good analogy here.
-In addition to fiber, there may be other magic lying in green, leafy vegetables for us when we eat the whole plant.
+The troublesome side of supplementing greens is that we might forget to eat whole, leafy vegetables.
+The principle ‘the whole is greater than the sum of its parts’ may be a good reminder here.
+While juicing and greens powders are good for us, eating some whole greens is also beneficial – at least for getting fiber into the diet!

-In summary, eating a variety of green, leafy vegetables, including dark or wild greens, and incorporating some greens powders is a great approach in striving for radiant health!
+In summary, eating a variety of green, leafy vegetables, including dark or wild greens, and incorporating some greens powders or juice is a great approach in striving for radiant health!

 These statements have not been evaluated by the Food and Drug Administration.
 This information and these products are not intended to diagnose, treat, cure or prevent any disease.